syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Zoom-Pan.md

 **WillPan**

-The [`WillPan`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartDelegate~WillPan.html) delegate is called when the axis object has started a scroll operation and it returns the following values.

-* [`SFChartPanningInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartPanningInfo.html) – used to get the scrolled state.The argument contains the following information.
+The [`WillPan`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartDelegate~WillPan.html) delegate is called when the axis is started zooming, the argument includes the [`SFChartPanningInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartPanningInfo.html)which is used to get the zooming state.
+The argument contains the following information.

 * [`Axis`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartPanInfo~Axis.html) - the zoom start event will be triggered for all the axis in the chart.
 * [`CurrentZoomPosition`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartPanInfo~CurrentZoomPosition.html) - used to get the new zoom position of the corresponding axis.